-Because of the volatility of the currency and the unregulated nature of it, you don’t want to have a large percent of your savings in Bitcoin.
+Because of the volatility of the cryptocurrency and the unregulated nature of it, you don’t want to have a large percent of your savings in Bitcoin.

-However, since it is unregulated, you just have to take more safety measures than you would with currency that is recognized by a government.
+However, since it is unregulated, you have to take more safety measures than you would with currency that is recognized by a government.

 How To Get Started With Bitcoin

 This is completely free to join, but you do have to pay in order to buy Bitcoin.

 There are many games and apps that allow you to win fractions of Bitcoin.